On the Trade-off between Redundancy and Local Coherence in Summarization: Experimental Setup

-Regarding unsupervised systems, we report results on \textsc{TextRank} \cite{mihalcea2004textrank}\footnote{We use Gensim implementation \cite{rehurek2010software}.} and PacSum \cite{zheng2019pacsum}, which models sentences as nodes in a graph, learns a specialized edge scorer, and scores sentences based on node centrality.
-For computational purposes, we limit connection to sentences in a window of size $50$.\footnote{Such a limitation was possibly not considered by \citeA{zheng2019pacsum} since their model was not designed for long documents, it was tested on the CNN/DM dataset in which documents are 50 sentences long in average.} We employ SciBERT \cite{beltagy2019scibert} as base edge scorer and report results on two configurations.
-The first, labeled simply as \textsc{PacSum} uses default hyperparameters reported by \citeA{zheng2019pacsum}.
-The second, \textsc{PacSum-FT}, is finetuned over a sample of \num{1000} documents following the procedure therein.
-Furthermore, in order to evaluate the appropriateness of the iterative KvD content scorer in both our proposed systems, we compare against a proposition graph baseline in which the edge weight corresponds to argument overlap, labeled as \textsc{FullGraph}.
-Then, proposition scores are obtained by running PageRank \cite{brin1998anatomy} over this graph.
-Similarly to \textsc{PacSum}, proposition connection is limited to those between a window of $50$ sentences.
+We compare against unsupervised systems that model a document as a graph of sentences and employ node centrality as a proxy for informativeness.
+First, we report on \textsc{TextRank} \cite{mihalcea2004textrank},\footnote{We use implementation in the Gensim library \cite{rehurek2010software}.} a system that employs TF-IDF as edge score between sentences and the PageRank algorithm \cite{brin1998anatomy} to obtain node centrality.
+Second, we benchmark PacSum \cite{zheng2019pacsum}, which learns a specialized edge scorer and also uses PageRank.
+For computational purposes, we limit connection to sentences in a window of size \num{200}.\footnote{Such a limitation was possibly not considered by \citeA{zheng2019pacsum} since their model was not designed for long documents, it was tested on the CNN/DM dataset in which documents are 50 sentences long in average.} We report results using a SciBERT \cite{beltagy2019scibert} sentence embedded and two configurations: \textsc{PacSum}, using the default hyper-parameters reported by \citeA{zheng2019pacsum}, and \textsc{PacSum-FT}$^*$, finetuned over a sample of \num{1000} documents following the procedure therein.

-In addition, a supervised baseline is presented in order to present an upperbound on performance and better grasp an idea on the difficulty of the task.
-We extend SciBERT\footnote{We use the pretrained model served by HuggingFace at \\\textbf{https://huggingface.co/allenai/scibert\_scivocab\_uncased}} by adding a linear classifier layer on top of the transformer model and fine-tune it over the same subset as \textsc{PacSum-FT}.
-In a similar fashion to \citeA{cohan2019pretrained}, we consume each document in chunks of 5 sentences, train it for 2 epochs using a batch size of 8, optimize with Adam \cite{loshchilov2018decoupled} with a fixed weight decay parameter of $0.1$.
-Additionally, we use a slanted triangular learning rate scheduling with $10\%$ of total training steps as warm up and a top value of $1e^{-5}$.
-Gradients are accumulated for 16 training steps and clip gradients by norm value at $0.1$.
-We refer to this baseline as \textsc{SciBERT}.

-Finally, we compared our proposed models against a previous implementation of the KvD theory \cite{fang2019proposition}, labeled as \textsc{KvD-Fang}.
-Note that all the aforementioned systems were modified to use our knapsack sentence selector in order to ensure a fair comparison between systems.
-The same soft-budget selection is applied to extract oracle summaries with the difference that the score of a candidate summary is the sum of ROUGE-1 and ROUGE-2 recall values --calculated with respect to the gold summary-- instead of the sum of scores over all sentences.